 This year’s most prevalent trend comes from the idea of sustainability and the natural world around us.
 Think of solid wood furniture and chunks of wood used as stools or tables and you’re on the right track.

 Buying a quality piece of modern uk furniture that is made from crafted natural materials such as Oak or Walnut will mean you are investing in a piece that will last and there will be less need to continually replace or throw out cheap furniture.

-Reflecting the changing trends doesn’t automatically mean buying new pieces of furniture though.
+Reflecting on the changing trends doesn’t automatically mean buying new pieces of furniture though.
 Instead, you can change your look through new soft furnishings.
 You could also surf through the best luxury furniture store online wherein you might get used pieces at a minimal rate.
 Changing your cushions once a season will save you money and keep you from wasting natural materials.

 Better yet, buy good quality cushion fillers once and then every season just buy cushion covers and store the previous ones away somewhere.
 You never know when that particular trend will come back into fashion, so they are worth keeping hold of.
 If it’s nature-inspired pieces you want then the sub trend of organic, jungle floral celebrates nature just as much through it’s bright prints and flora and fauna motifs.
 Alexandra D Foster’s St Barths cushions are the perfect piece to add a touch of natural beauty to your home.
 Find everything you need at The Longest Stay.